No, that’s not an overstatement.

 I thoroughly enjoyed working with Charlie.
 Major highlights were broadcasting live from the US Capitol after the GOP took control of the House and Newt Gingrich inverted stations to broadcast live.
 I went along to provide special reports.

-Then there were the live broadcast in 1996 from the GOP national convention in San Diego and the Democrat National Convention in Chicago.
+Then there were the live broadcasts in 1996 from the GOP national convention in San Diego and the Democrat National Convention in Chicago.

 We worked in tandem.
 He’d weave in my reports during his live discussion with guests.